- Attend Events

 - Connect with AAA

-It is with great excitement that AAA announces the launch of the Palestine Israel Fellowship Fund for Travel (PIFFT), a project that emerged as one among eight actions AAA has taken in response conditions on the ground in Israel Palestine.
-Recognizing those Israeli government policies and practices that inhibit Palestinian and dissenting Israeli academics from effectively collaborating with colleagues internationally, PIFFT is designed to ameliorate these obstructions and obstacles.
+The Palestine-Israel Fellowship Fund for Travel (PIFFT) emerged as one among eight actions AAA has taken in response to conditions on the ground in Israel-Palestine.
+PIFFT is designed to ameliorate the obstructions and obstacles embedded in the government policies and practices that inhibit Palestinian and dissenting Israeli academics from effectively collaborating with colleagues internationally.

-Read the full letter from AAA President Alisse Waterston in Anthropology News.
+Read more about PIFFT's origins in this full letter from past AAA President Alisse Waterston (PDF) in Anthropology News.

 PIFFT is intended to create a travel fellowship award program that will aid and support any or all of the following: